My Spray Tan Made Me Obsessed With My Dark Skin (Again)

 I’m not jumping feet-first into doing a spray tan at home quite yet, but I do think I’m going to start with tanning drops for my face, and a mousse for my body for touchups between sessions.

 And when I start doing it myself, I’m going to take it light and easy from the jump.
-"Whichever self-tanning format you choose —drops, water, mousse — the more self-tan you apply, the deeper the finish will be,” explains Von Hep.
+"Whichever self-tanning format you choose — drops, water, mousse — the more self-tan you apply, the deeper the finish will be,” explains Von Hep.
 And if you’re wondering which shade to pick, Von Hep recommends using the same thought process you use when picking a foundation shade, and Feldman recommends finding a tanning product that goes with your skin’s undertones.
-If you’re nervous about the tan being too dark, Von Hep suggests moisturizing your whole body an hour before tan application, which will soften the end color and result.
+If you’re nervous about the tan being too dark, Von Hep suggests moisturising your whole body an hour before tan application, which will soften the end colour and result.

 For those who are even more averse than I am to the sunless-tanner lifestyle, gradual self tanners are a great option — they’re intended for everyday use, or just for those who want to start building a tan over time.